Alfasamec3D/Test_Yadro_Telecom/README.md

 ## How to run

-1. In the same directory use `build/main`.
+1. In the same directory use `build/main <directory with input data>`.
 2. Enjoy the program.